A weekend in Ardnamurchan

-Last month we spend a couple of wonderful nights at The Stontian Hotel in the pretty Highland village of Stontian.
+Last month we spend a couple of wonderful nights at The Stontian Hotel in the pretty Ardnamurchan village of Stontian.
 The village’s Gaelic name, Sròn an t-Sìthein translates as nose of the fairy hill.
 Legend has it that the mythical Sídhe lived under the hills surrounding the village.
 Some say they were forced to flee underground by Norse invaders.
 Tales of such shadowy, underground dwellers are prevalent in Celtic mythology.

 The periodic element Strontium is named after the village, so if it ever comes up in a pub quiz you’re laughing.

 It’d been a long time since I’d spend any quality time in Ardnamurchan.
 My last proper visit was long before I became a Scottish travel blogger.
 In fact it was so long ago that blogs weren’t even a thing!
 In recent years I’d only ever whizzed through its fringes to catch the ferry from Lochaline over to Mull, so I was really looking forward to enjoying it at a more leisurely pace.

 As it happens a leisurely pace is the only pace that Ardnamurchan allows.

 The winding roads of Ardnamurchan

 I had no recollection of just how narrow and winding the roads were.
 Either that or I’d erased them from my memory completely, after the trauma of travelling on them before.
 It takes the patience of a saint to get anywhere.
 It’s a place where travelling at 30mph feels like rally driving.
 The roads are single track and full of sharp twists, turns and blind summits.
 It’s near impossible to see oncoming traffic until you’re virtually nose to nose.

 Mr G who takes the speed limit literally and rages at anyone who dares to drop 5mph below it was like a caged bull.
 If he told me once, he told me a thousand times over the course of the weekend that he was not enjoying driving on the roads one little bit.